jdelamer/CSCI-531/lectures/drl/introduction.md

 ```

-Now we can add more units:
+Now we can add the remaining two units:

 ```{code-cell} ipython3